-Within this study, some variables such as gender, marital status, job legal status has been observed in order to collect more information related to the profile of the respondent and the nature of the business in which youths are more interested.
-The business legal status was also used to identify either the young self-employed person he is in formal or informal sector.
+Within this study, some variables such as gender, marital status, and job legal status were observed in order to collect more information related to the profile of the respondent and the nature of the business in which youths are more interested.
+The

 Gender was measured as a nominal variable.
 The respondent was asked to indicate his gender (1=male, 0=otherwise).
-Marital status also was measured as a categorical variable.
-Self-employed young people were asked to indicate if they are single, married, divorced, widow, and widower (1=single, 2=married,3=divorced, 4=widow, 5=widow).
-The business legal status was measured as nominal variable.
-Self-employed young people were asked to indicate if either their businesses are registered or not (1=registered, 0=otherwise)
+Marital status was also measured as a categorical variable.
+Self-employed young people were asked to indicate if they are single, married, divorced, widow, or widower (1=single, 2=married,3=divorced, 4=widow, 5=widow).
+The business legal status was measured as a nominal variable.
+Self-employed young people were asked to indicate if either their businesses are registered or not (1=registered,0=otherwise).

-Table 8: Measurement of other Variables Related to Respondent and Occupation profile
+Table 9: Measurement of Other Variables Related to Respondent and Occupation profile

-Variables Measurement Coding

-Gender nominal 1=Male, 0=Otherwise

-Marital status categorical 1=Single,2=Married, 3=Divorced, 4=Widow,

-5=Widower

-Business legal Status nominal 1=Registered, 2=Not registered
+Variables Measurement Coding Gender Nominal 1=Male, 0=Otherwise Marital status Categorical 1=Single,2=Married, 3=Divorced, 4=Widow, 5=Widower Business legal Status Nominal 1=Registered, 2=Not registered

-Source: Author 2022